EXACT: Randomized Phase II Trial of XL092 in Combination With Immunotherapy in Patients Who Progress on Adjuvant Therapy in Clear Cell RCC

 HealthScout AI Analysis

-Goal: Evaluate whether adding nivolumab to the multi-kinase inhibitor XL092 improves antitumor activity compared with XL092 alone in patients with clear cell RCC who progress after adjuvant anti–PD-1/PD-L1 therapy.
+Goal: Evaluate whether adding nivolumab to the multi-kinase inhibitor zanzalintinib (XL092) improves antitumor activity compared with XL092 alone in patients with clear cell RCC who progress after adjuvant PD-1/PD-L1 therapy.

-Patients: Adults (≥18 years) with advanced or metastatic renal cell carcinoma with a clear cell component, ECOG 0–1, measurable disease by RECIST 1.1, and progression on or after adjuvant PD-1/PD-L1 therapy without other prior systemic therapy.
-Key exclusions include untreated/unstable CNS metastases, significant uncontrolled cardiovascular disease, active infections, significant bleeding risk, recent major surgery, active autoimmune disease requiring immunosuppression, and clinically significant GI disorders that elevate perforation/fistula risk.
+Patients: Adults (≥18 years) with advanced or metastatic renal cell carcinoma with a clear cell component who have progressed on or after adjuvant anti–PD-1/PD-L1 therapy, ECOG 0–1, measurable disease by RECIST 1.1, and adequate organ function.
+Key exclusions include untreated/unstable brain metastases, active infections, significant cardiovascular disease, recent major surgery, active autoimmune disease requiring systemic immunosuppression, high bleeding/thromboembolic risk, and significant GI risk for perforation/fistula.

-Design: Randomized, phase 2, two-arm study with 1:1 allocation.
-Treatment given in 28-day cycles until RECIST 1.1 progression, unacceptable toxicity, or other discontinuation criteria.
+Design: Randomized, open-label phase II study with two parallel experimental arms; 28-day cycles; treatment continues until RECIST 1.1 progression, unacceptable toxicity, or other protocol-defined reasons.
+Planned enrollment is 70 participants.

 Treatments: Arm A: XL092 100 mg orally once daily continuously.
-Arm B: XL092 100 mg orally once daily plus nivolumab 480 mg IV on Day 1 of each 28-day cycle.
-XL092 (zanzalintinib) is an investigational oral multi-targeted TKI that inhibits VEGFR2, MET, and TAM kinases (TYRO3, AXL, MER), aiming to suppress angiogenesis, tumor growth, and immunosuppressive signaling in the tumor microenvironment.
-It has a 16–22 hour half-life supporting once-daily dosing.
-In the phase 1 STELLAR-001 ccRCC cohort, ORR was 38% (24% in prior cabozantinib-exposed), disease control 88%, and median PFS 9 months, with mostly grade 1–3 TRAEs including diarrhea, hypertension, asthenia, decreased appetite, and proteinuria.
-Nivolumab is a standard PD-1 inhibitor administered every 4 weeks.
+Arm B: XL092 100 mg orally once daily plus nivolumab 480 mg IV every 4 weeks.
+XL092 (zanzalintinib) is an investigational oral multi-targeted tyrosine kinase inhibitor that inhibits VEGFR2, MET, and TAM kinases (TYRO3, AXL, MER), targeting angiogenesis, tumor growth, and immunosuppressive pathways; its half-life (~16–22 hours) supports once-daily dosing.
+Early phase 1 data in heavily pretreated ccRCC showed an objective response rate of ~38% (24% post-cabozantinib), disease control rate of ~88%, and median PFS around 9 months, with predominantly grade 1–3 toxicities (diarrhea, hypertension, asthenia, decreased appetite, proteinuria).
+Nivolumab is a PD-1 immune checkpoint inhibitor used widely in RCC and other malignancies.

-Outcomes: Primary: Overall response rate at 6 months by RECIST 1.1.
-Secondary: safety and tolerability (grade ≥3 TRAEs by CTCAE v5.0), progression-free survival, overall survival, and duration of response, assessed up to 2 years.
+Outcomes: Primary: Overall response rate per RECIST 1.1 prior to 6 months.
+Secondary: Safety and tolerability (CTCAE v5.0 grade ≥3 treatment-related AEs), progression-free survival, overall survival, and duration of response, each assessed up to 2 years.

 Eligibility More information